PinCarBR/traccar-server/README.md

 - For more info, visit: https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04
 ### Install the repository into the VPS
-1. Create a new directory in a common place:
-`sudo mkdir /traccar-server`
-1. Step into the just created folder:
-`cd /traccar-server`
 1. Clone the repository.
+1. Step into the just created folder
+1. Change the traefik/acme.json file permission:
+`sudo chmod 600 traefik/acme.json`

 ### Configure MySQL environment variables
 1. Set your mysql username and password parameters as environment variables: